uktrade/djangosaml2/docs/source/contents/setup.rst

 .. _xmlsec1: http://www.aleksey.com/xmlsec/

-Now you can install the djangosaml2 package using easy_install or pip.
+Now you can install the djangosaml2 package using pip.
 This will also install PySAML2 and its dependencies automatically::

   apt install python3-pip xmlsec python3-dev libssl-dev libsasl2-dev